Hostile work environment

+Workplace Harassment Precedent for the Reasonable Woman

+The intricacy of workplace sexual harassment is not well represented by the reasonable woman criterion.
+It falls under the impression that a ‘reasonable woman’ does not get sexually harassed at work, thus creating a hostile workplace.
+Still, the article goes against the fact that that definition of a ‘reasonable woman’ is not entirely true to reality.
+The truth is that many women are dealing with hostile workplace environments.
+There are court cases that adopted the idea that sexual harassment creates a hostile workplace environment.
+The court case that shifted us from ‘reasonable person’ to ‘reasonable woman’ was Ellison v.
+Brady, 1991.
+This case is extremely important because it gave new meaning to the word.
+The new standard was behavior a reasonable woman would think was extreme enough to change the terms of employment and establish a hostile work environment.

 Burdens of proof

 Where a hostile environment is alleged, the legality of behaviors must be determined on a case by case basis.
 In the workplace, such a claim focuses on the working conditions that must be experienced by the victim as a condition of employment, rather than on tangible job changes.
 To establish whether the situation is actionable the "totality of circumstances" must be weighed with an eye to determining "that the harassment affected a term, condition, or privilege of employment in that it was sufficiently severe or pervasive to alter the condition of the victim's employment and create an abusive working environment".

 Relation to other laws

 In many United States jurisdictions, a hostile work environment is not an independent legal claim.
 That is, an employee could not file a lawsuit on the basis of a hostile work environment alone.
 Instead, an employee must prove they have been treated in a hostile manner because of their membership in a protected class, such as gender, age, race, national origin, disability status, and similar protected traits.
-Importantly, the hostile work environment is gender neutral, that is, men can sexually harass men or women and women can sexually harass men or women.
+Importantly, the hostile work environment is gender neutral, meaning that men can sexually harass men or women and women can sexually harass men or women.

 Likewise, a hostile work environment can be considered the "adverse employment action" that is an element of a whistleblower claim or a reprisal (retaliation) claim under a civil rights statute.
 When an employee claims that a hostile work environment is an adverse employment action, the legal analysis is similar to the burdens of proof described above.
 However, to recover damages, the employee must also establish all other elements of the claim, such as that the employee engaged in protected conduct such as making a report of discrimination or reporting an employer's violation of law, and also establish that the employer created the hostile work environment, at least in part, because the employee engaged in the protected activity.